conniejhe/Surface-Cutting/Examples/Example.md

 1. **Red**: Selecting this icon allows changes to be applied to parameters automatically, so you don't need to keep clicking 'Apply' in the Properties Panel following every step.
 2. **Blue**: This is a shortcut for the 'Extract Selection' filter, which can otherwise be found under Filters -> Alphabetical -> Extract Selection.
 3. **Green**: This is the 'Interactive Select Points Tool' which is used to select vertices on the mesh.
+4. **Orange**: Use this trash can icon to deselect the current points.

 ![Paraview Toolbar](./ExamplePictures/Annotated_PV_toolbar.png)